SteffenNeumann/Hangarplaner/WARP.md

 - Maintain debug guides in `debug/` directory for complex issues
 - Update user-facing documentation for feature changes
 - Provide clear troubleshooting steps for common problems

+### Sync policy and read-only enforcement
+- Modes
+  - Standalone: local only; no server reads or writes
+  - Sync (read-only): reads from server; client edits do not write to server
+  - Master (read-write): reads + writes to server
+- Client-side write gating
+  - All server writes are centralized through `window.serverSync.syncWithServer()`
+  - Field-level direct POSTs are blocked unless Write mode is enabled
+  - Display options in read-only mode save locally only and show “Saved locally (read-only mode)”
+- UI behavior in Sync (read-only)
+  - Editing controls within `#hangarGrid` and `#secondaryHangarGrid` are temporarily disabled
+  - A small banner “Read-Only: Changes are not saved to the server” is shown
+  - Mode toggles and navigation remain usable
+- Server endpoint
+  - `sync/data.php` accepts GET/POST; client-side gating prevents writes in read-only

+### Manual test checklist (Sync system)
+1) Read-only mode (Sync)
+   - Enable Read Data ON, Write Data OFF
+   - Edit a tile field; expect no POST to `sync/data.php`
+   - Server data not modified; UI shows read-only banner; inputs are disabled
+2) Master mode (Write)
+   - Enable Read Data ON, Write Data ON
+   - Edit a tile field; a write occurs via `serverSync.syncWithServer()`
+   - Changes persist and replicate to a read-only client
+3) Standalone
+   - Disable both toggles; edits only affect local state; no server traffic